elastic/observability-examples/inference-platforms/llama-stack/README.md

 * Bridges its tracing and metrics APIs to `otel_trace` and `otel_metric` sinks.
 * Until [this issue][docker] resolves, running docker on Apple Silicon requires emulation.
-* Llama Stack doesn't yet have ENV variable support for the OTLP exporter.
-  Hence, we use Docker's localhost:host-gateway to direct localhost traffic back to the host.
-See https://github.com/llamastack/llama-stack/issues/783

 ---
 [docs]: https://llama-stack.readthedocs.io/en/latest/index.html